Grigory Sokolov plays Beethoven, Komitas, Prokofiev

 Recital at the Théâtre des Champs-Elysées

-The master allowed a film crew to film him one evening in November 2002, at the Théâtre des Champs Elysées in Paris.
-In minimalist lighting which amplifies the mystery surrounding him, Sokolov gives a recital of works by Beethoven (Sonatas No. 9, 10 and 15), Komitas and Prokofiev (Sonata No. 7), with many encores (Chopin, François Couperin, Bach).
+The master allowed Bruno Monsaingeon and his film crew to recording his performance on an evening of November 2002, at the Théâtre des Champs-Élysées in Paris.
+In minimalist lighting which amplifies the mystery surrounding him, Sokolov gives a recital of works by Beethoven (Sonatas No. 9, 10 and 15), Komitas (six dances inspired by the Armenian folk music) and Prokofiev (Sonata No. 7), with many encores (Chopin, Couperin, Bach).
 We let you be the judge!

 Duration : 02 h 04 min